LucasTody3535/deckhub/README.md

         },
         {
             "name": "Card 2",
-            "description": "Description 1",
+            "description": "Description 2",
             "quantity": 3,
             "id": 2,
-            "effects": [
-                { "draw": 1, "shuffleBefore": true },
-                { "search": 1, "shuffleAfter": true },
-                { "search": 2, "shuffleBefore": true, "shuffleAfter": true }
-            ]
+            "effect": {
+                "type": 1
+            }
         },
+        {
+            "name": "Card 3",
+            "description": "Description 3",
+            "quantity": 3,
+            "id": 3,
+            "effect": {
+                "type": 2,
+                "target": 1
+            }
+        }
     ]
 }
 ```

 ## Explanation of Optional Attributes

-- **effects**: A collection of effects a card has.
-They are applied in the order they are defined
-    - **search(effect)**: Indicates the id of the card being searched
-    - **draw(effect)**: Indicates how much to draw from deck
-    - **shuffleAfter**: Indicates if the deck should be shuffled after the effect has been applied
-    - **shuffleBefore**: Indicates if the deck should be shuffled before applying the effect

-> Note that "search" and "draw" are effect names, so they cannot be in the same object!
-Example: { "draw": 1, "search": 1, "shuffleBefore": true, "shuffleAfter": true }
+- **effect**: An object with a main property named type, which identifies the effect which will be applied.

+### List of Current Effects

+- **1**: Draw a card from deck then shuffles it.
+This object is composed of only the type property.
+- **2**: Returns the first card from the deck with given id then shuffles deck.
+This object is composed of both type and target properties, with target being the card id that should be affected.